Fenbendazole is a deworming drug used in many animals that is now under investigation as an anti-cancer drug.

 Be Skeptical of Incredible Claims

-Internet claims suggest this drug can and should be used to treat every single cancer there is, which is usually a good cause for alarm.
+Internet claims suggest this drug can and should be used to treat every cancer, which is usually a good cause for alarm.
+Fenbendazole has certainly been a victim of this sort of unearned hype.

 Fenbendazole Shows Promise, But Has Not Been Thoroughly Tested In Any Cancer

-Fenbendazole has not been tested for efficacy in any cancer yet.
-The original tumor model that it affected was lymphoma, and hopefully research in that direction will be productive.
+Researchers are still in the early stages of testing fenbendazole as a cancer treatment.
+It has not been tested for efficacy in any cancer yet.
+The original tumor model that it affected was lymphoma, and hopefully, research in that direction will be productive.

 Common Uses of Fenbendazole for Dogs

-Fenbendazole is used routinely for short periods of time (days) to treat parasitic worms in dogs and other animals.
+Fenbendazole is used routinely for short time periods (a few days only) to treat parasitic worms in dogs and other animals.

 When to Not Use Fenbendazole

 There are no known drug interactions with fenbendazole.
-However, it is mostly used in short courses of therapy, so we don’t yet know if there may be drug interactions that develop when it is used long term (such as for cancer treatment).
+However, it is mostly used in short courses of therapy, so we don’t yet know if there may be drug interactions that develop when it is used long-term (such as it certainly would be for cancer treatment).

 Fenbendazole Dosage for Dogs

-When used as a dewormer, this drug is usually given based on body weight.
-For example, Panacur recommends 50 mg/kg (22.7 mg/lb) per day.
+This drug is usually given based on body weight when used as a dewormer.
+For example, Panacur recommends 50 mg/kg (22.7 mg/lb) daily.

 Fenbendazole may come as a liquid, powder, or paste and is typically mixed with food.
 Treatment duration is based on what type of parasite is being treated.